Enzymit/bioinformatics_challenge/README.md

 Now let's start to gather our data.
 In your repo, there's a DNA sequence of an enzyme that was identified as a potential polyphosphate glucokinase.
 The sequence is stored in the file `data/sequence.fasta`.
 Your first task is to find the protein structure that corresponds to this DNA sequence.

 {% note %}

-**Tip:** You can use the [NCBI BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) tool to find the protein structure that corresponds to this DNA sequence.
+**Note:** You can use the [NCBI BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) tool to find the protein structure that corresponds to this DNA sequence.

 {% endnote %}